aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

             friendly_traceback.explain(redirect="capture")
         result = friendly_traceback.get_output()
-        assert "UnboundLocalError: local variable 'a' referenced" in result assert "The variable that appears to cause the problem is 'a'." in result return result
+        assert "UnboundLocalError: local variable 'a' referenced" in result if friendly_traceback.get_lang() == 'en':
+            assert "The variable that appears to cause the problem is 'a'." in result return result

     if __name__ == "__main__":